Here is a sample resume we recently produced for a full-time writer here in Singapore.

 - Creative, resourceful, and possess proven ability to deliver high quality work within tight timelines and other resource restraints.

 [This section gives a good helicopter view of the candidate.
 Briefly mentioning about your published works can help establish your profile as a professional writer.]

 AREAS OF EXPERTISE

 [Ensure the keywords here mirror those used in the job ad.
 The first round of vetting is often done by a software scanner.
 This section helps to pad the CV with key writing phrases necessary to get past those scanners.]

 XYZ LIFESTYLE GROUP, SINGAPORE

 - Assisted Editor-in-Chief in conducting overall checking and revision of write-ups.
-Manage rewriting, correcting of grammar, developing headings, and arranging story flow to ensure all print and online content are in accordance with house style [Toss is a couple of writing and editing jargon here.]
+Manage rewriting, correcting of grammar, developing headings, and arranging story flow to ensure all print and online content are in accordance with house style.
+[Toss in some writing and editing jargon here.]

 - Manage editorial calendar and ensure that content submissions and publishing for online and print materials are within schedule

 - Identify local and regional sports, travel, and lifestyle trends and pitch story ideas